The Difference Between Hemp Seed Oil & CBD Oil

-One of the most common questions, we get at our retail location is, what is the difference between hemp seed oil and CBD oil?
+One of the most common questions we get at our retail location is "What difference between hemp seed oil and cbd oil?"

 Hemp seed oil seems to be popping up everywhere these days.
 As a result, many people think that they can just walk into their local big-box store, buy a big jug of hemp seed oil, and get their daily dose of CBD.
 However, although hemp seed oil contains many beneficial compounds, it’s not the same thing as CBD oil.

 Our product expert Adam Brewer says: “There’s a misconception that hemp seed oil or hemp oil are the same as CBD oil.
 But hemp oil is a very general term.
 Hemp seed oil is made from cold pressing or chemically extracting oil from infertile hemp seeds.
 In a nutshell, CBD is a much more labor-intensive and time-consuming process.
 It takes an entire season to grow a crop of hemp.”